awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ## Creating a read replica in a different AWS Region<a name="USER_ReadRepl.XRgn"></a>

-With Amazon RDS, you can create a MariaDB, MySQL, Oracle, or PostgreSQL read replica in a different AWS Region from the source DB instance\.
-Creating a cross\-Region read replica isn't supported for SQL Server on Amazon RDS\.
+With Amazon RDS, you can create a read replica in a different AWS Region from the source DB instance\.

 ![\[Cross-Region read replica configuration\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/read-replica-cross-region.png)